SAP-samples/hda-cross-pm-samples/tutorials/partner-workshop-content/dsp_modeling_1-import-dataset/dsp_modeling_1-import-dataset.md

   ![Datasphere Overview](./images-dsp_modeling_1-import-dataset/DS_Component_Overview_detailed.png)

-  The tutorials show differents aspects and functionalities of Datasphere which are depicted in the overview, such as Analytic Models, the Data Marketplace, Flows and SAP Analytics Cloud integration.
+  The tutorials show different aspects and functionalities of Datasphere which are depicted in the overview, such as Analytic Models, the Data Marketplace, Flows and SAP Analytics Cloud integration.

 ---